Your offer letter and the financial booklet would have indicated whether your programme is UGC-funded

 All regional and international students are expected to register as full-time students.

-The deadline for applications for scholarships issued directly by the Campus for the upcoming 2015-2016 academic year has already passed.
-If you applied for a scholarship correspondence from the School for Graduate Studies and Research on the outcome of your application would be sent to you during early July.
+If you applied for a 2016-2017 scholarship before the deadline of May 30, you will get correspondence from the School for Graduate Studies and Research on the outcome of your application early in July.

 From time to time the Campus receives scholarship invitations and other opportunities for graduate students from various agencies.
 These scholarships and opportunities are all posted on the Graduate Studies website.